 Typical voice problems in professional singers

-Voice problems in singers often manifest themselves in the professional speaking voice as well as in the professional singing voice.
-Affected singers perceive changes in their vocal sound, vocal functions and vocal resilience and are usually able to name them well due to their pronounced body sensation.
+Voice problems in professional singers often manifest in the speaking voice as well as in the singing voice.
+Affected singers perceive changes in their vocal sound, vocal functions, and vocal resilience and are usually able to name them well due to their pronounced body sensation.

 Affected professional singers also often complain of “tension pains, feelings of pressure and a twinge in the throat” during or after singing and speaking, as well as increased mucus production and a need to clear the throat.
 Singing is increasingly strenuous and cannot be sustained for long.